ethereum/ethereum-org-website/src/content/developers/tutorials/short-abi/index.md

 ```

 The destination address starts at byte #1 (byte #0 is the function).
-As an address, it is 20 bytes long.
+As an address, it is 20-bytes long.

 ```solidity
                 calldataVal(21, 2)